The Initial Full System Scan explained

 Support and feedback

-Should you encounter any issues using CatchPulse with any of the mentioned or missed requirements above, you can always write to us a docs@secureage.com.
+Should you encounter any issues using CatchPulse with any of the mentioned or missed requirements above, you can write to us a docs@secureage.com.

-This page was last updated: March 28, 2024
+This page was last updated: May 15, 2024